 A key aspect of Melrose’s business is the value derived from Risk and Revenue-Sharing Partnerships (RRSPs).
 These long-term agreements with major engine manufacturers - such as Pratt & Whitney and GE in the U.S., Safran in France, and Rolls-Royce in the U.K. - allow Melrose to earn income from initial production as well as from long-term, higher-margin maintenance fees.

-Regardless of which engine manufacturer is chosen, the engine's components are outsourced to a network of specialized aerospace engineering firms like Melrose (GKN).
+Regardless of which engine manufacturer is involved, the engine's components are outsourced to a network of specialized aerospace engineering firms like Melrose (GKN).
 For example, a Rolls-Royce engine is assembled with contributions from multiple specialist firms, making it a collaborative, syndicated effort.
+This is all documented in the RRSP.
+These agreements define how each member of the syndicate shares both the risks and revenues over the contract’s duration.

-Under an RRSP, Melrose might receive, for example, have a 5% share of both the risk and revenue flowing from deployment of the engine.
+Under an RRSP, Melrose might receive, for example, a 5% share of both the risk and revenue flowing from deployment of the engine.
 What makes the RRSP structure particularly advantageous is that for every dollar of revenue generated over the engine’s lifetime, each syndicate member receives its share, regardless of whether it performed any maintenance work.

 This is a huge benefit to Melrose in particular, because it focuses on producing structural components of the engine, such as non-moving parts that house the engine and attach it to the aircraft.
 These include hardware like engine mounts and turbine cases, which are critical but do not rotate and thus are less prone to wear and tear.
 By specializing in these parts rather than high-stress, rotating components, Melrose minimizes its ongoing operating expenses related to maintenance obligations.
 While the other syndicate members are doing the heavy lifting in respect of service and maintenance work, Melrose still receives its share of all maintenance fees paid by airlines.